 Learning Computer Apps

 This one I just threw in at the end when I came across a list of 25 FREE Apps that students can use to create projects.
-My plan is to play around with some in a fun way on a Fun Friday.
+My plan is to play around with some to make homeschool fun on a Friday.
 Then, the boys could use their new knowledge to create a more academic project with the app during the week, if appropriate.
 Techie Homeschool Mom has a course for parents on how to use digital projects with our children that I may take to help me with this plan.